 - 5.10.1.
-When a child protection concern has been identified, reported, or disclosed, the member of staff receiving this information should: - 5.10.1.1.
+When a child protection concern has been identified, reported, or disclosed, themember of staff receiving this information should: - 5.10.1.1.
 Make brief notes as soon as possible.
-Use the school Record of Concern Sheet wherever possible or log this a new action onto CPOMS; all relevant additional information is to be scanned/attached to CPOMS (if required). - 5.10.1.2.
-Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child. - 5.10.1.4.
-Draw a diagram to indicate the position of any visible injuries (i.e. do not undress the child beyond outer clothing that would normally be removed at school).
-This can also be logged onto CPOMS on the body mapping tool. - 5.10.1.5.
-Record statements and observations rather than interpretations or assumptions. - 5.10.1.6.
+Use the school Record of Concern Sheet wherever possible or log this a new action onto CPOMS; all relevant additional information is to be scanned/attachedto CPOMS (if required). - 5.10.1.2.
+Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child or young person. - 5.10.1.3.
+Draw a diagram to indicate the position of any visible injuries (i.e. do not undress the child or young person beyond outer clothing that would normally be removed at school).
+This can also be logged onto CPOMS on the bodymapping tool. - 5.10.1.4.
+Record statements and observations rather than interpretations or assumptions. - 5.10.1.5.
 Make a record of all concerns, discussions and decisions made, and the reasons for those decisions.
-If in doubt about recording requirements, staff should discuss with the DSL. - 5.10.1.7.
+If in doubt about recording requirements, staff should discuss with the DSL. - 5.10.1.6.
 Sign and date your notes/or this will be automatically logged onto CPOMS. - 5.10.2.
 All notes and records must be given to the DSL promptly/ or logged onto CPOMS and flagged to the Safeguarding team. - 5.10.3.
-The DSL will ensure that all safeguarding records are managed in accordance with the Education (Pupil Information England) Regulation 2005.
+The DSL will ensure that all safeguarding records are managed in accordance with the Education (Pupil Information - England) Regulation 2005.